GG38040/hybridsec_blog/src/content/blog/hybrid-warfare-uap-2025.md

 - The project’s goals include:
   - Improving **data sharing and analysis** for anomalous observations.
   - Providing tools to combat **misinformation and disinformation** related to UAP.
-  - Bolstering **airspace awareness** in a more contested environment. :contentReference[oaicite:17]{index=17}
+  - Bolstering **airspace awareness** in a more contested environment.

 ### 3.3 Brazil: archives, “Night of UFOs,” and radical transparency

 Brazil has taken an unusually **transparent archival approach**:

-- The Brazilian Air Force’s UAP-related materials—around **20,000 pages covering 743 incidents from 1952–2016**—have been transferred to the National Archives and made publicly accessible. :contentReference[oaicite:18]{index=18}
+- The Brazilian Air Force’s UAP-related materials—tens of thousands of pages of incidents spanning multiple decades—have been transferred to the National Archives and made publicly accessible.
-- Among these is the famous **“Night of UFOs”** on 19 May 1986, when 21 unknown objects were tracked simultaneously by radar and visually, and fighters were scrambled to intercept.
-An official summary acknowledges **solid phenomena with apparent intelligent behavior**, while **not identifying their nature or origin**. :contentReference[oaicite:19]{index=19}
+- Among these is the famous **“Night of UFOs”** on 19 May 1986, when numerous unknown objects were tracked simultaneously by radar and visually, and fighters were scrambled to intercept.
+An official summary acknowledges **solid phenomena with apparent intelligent behavior**, while **not identifying their nature or origin**.

-Brazil’s approach is notable not because it confirms anything exotic, but because it illustrates a **policy choice towards radical archival openness** where other states default to classification.
+Brazil’s approach is notable not because it confirms anything exotic, but because it illustrates a **policy choice toward radical archival openness** where other states default to classification.

 ---